Security & Trust Overview

 Dash Sign records signer activity, timestamps, status changes, IP/device context, and completion details so teams can answer client, lender, and compliance questions without hunting through inboxes.

-Trust roadmap
+Controls roadmap

 01